Vitamin K1 vs K2 What's the Difference

 Understanding Vitamin K1

 Vitamin K1, also called phylloquinone, is essential for our body's health due to its clotting activity.
-It is chiefly involved in blood clotting - think of it like a superhero ready to mend any internal bleeding incidents.
+It is chiefly involved in blood clotting.

 The Role of Vitamin K1 in the Body

-This vitamin is no one-trick pony.
-Not only does it help with blood clotting, but it also supports bone metabolism.
+Not only does vitamin K2 help with blood clotting, but it also supports bone metabolism.
 This ensures your bones stay strong and sturdy, just like the foundation of a skyscraper.

 Sources of Vitamin K1

 If you're wondering where to get this power-packed nutrient, leafy green vegetables are your best bet.
-From spinach to kale and broccoli – they’re all packed with vitamin K1.
-But don't worry if you're not big on greens; other sources include vegetable oils and fruits.
+From spinach to kale and broccoli, they’re all packed with vitamin K1.

 The Impact of Vitamin K1 Deficiency